Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Numerical Validation of the Models

 \section{Numerical Validation of the Models}

-We perform the direct numerical simulation of the incompressible Navier-Stokes equation [see Eqs.~(\ref{eq:NS}, \ref{eq:continuity})] in turbulent and laminar regimes, and compute the energy spectra and fluxes for various cases.
-We employ pseudo-spectral code Tarang~\cite{Verma:Pramana2013tarang} for our simulation.
-We use the fourth-order Runge-Kutta scheme for time advancement with variable $\Delta t$, which is chosen using the CFL condition.
-All our simulation have been dealiased using the $2/3$ rule.
+We perform direct numerical simulation of incompressible Navier-Stokes equation [see Eqs.~(\ref{eq:NS}, \ref{eq:continuity})] in turbulent and laminar regimes, and compute the energy spectra and fluxes for various cases.
+We employ pseudo-spectral code Tarang~\cite{Verma:Pramana2013tarang} for our simulations.
+We use the fourth-order Runge-Kutta scheme for time advancement with variable $\Delta t$, which is chosen using the CFL condition. {The pseudo-spectral method produces aliasing error, which is overcome by setting (1/3)rd of the Fourier modes to zero.
+This dealiasing procedure is referred to as ``2/3'' rule~\cite{Canuto:book:SpectralFluid}.}

-We compute the energy spectra and fluxes of all the simulations at the steady states.
-The energy spectrum $E(k)$ is computed using
+We compute the energy spectra and fluxes for all the numerical runs during the steady state. {The energy spectrum $E(k)$ is computed using~\cite{Stepanov:PRE2014}

-while the energy flux $\Pi(k_0)$, rate of energy transfer emanating from the wavenumber of radius $k_0$, is computed using the following formula~\cite{Dar:PD2001,Verma:PR2004}:
+where $M$ is the number of modes in the shell between wavenumbers $k-1$ and $k$.
+Note that the above formula reduces bias in the energy spectrum at low wavenumbers~\cite{Stepanov:PRE2014}.} The energy flux $\Pi(k_0)$, the rate of kinetic energy emanating from the wavenumber sphere of radius $k_0$, is computed using the following formula~\cite{Dar:PD2001,Verma:PR2004}:

-We compare the numerical results with the theoretical models discussed in the earlier section.
-In Subsection~\ref{subsec:numerical_turbulent} we present the results for turbulent flows, while in Subsection~\ref{subsec:numerical_viscous} we discuss the results for laminar flows.